Writing a Reference Letter for Teacher (Samples)

 Sources of Reference Letters for a Testimonial

-There are several persons that can write a credible reference letter for those applying for a teaching position.
+Several persons can write a credible reference letter for those applying for a teaching position.

 • A superior colleague – A dean, principal, department head or the like can write a reference letter.
 A direct superior can attest to a teacher’s performance better than most people.